metral/pulumihome/Restoring-the-service-database-from-a-snapshot.md

 If something goes very wrong, we may need to replace the service Aurora cluster with a new one restored from a snapshot.

 These steps were last tested against mattdr's dev instance on 2018-05-11.
+They take about two hours.

 ## Choose a snapshot to restore